-In the event that such activities create a conflict with class work students shall be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations).
+If such activities create a conflict with class work students shall be granted special accommodation about attendance, availability of study materials, and assessment requirements (including mid-term and final examinations).

 Student must arrange such special accommodations in consultation with their instructor.
 A signed Student Permission to Travel for University Business form shall be presented in support of any request for special accommodation.
 Denials of special accommodation may be appealed to the dean's office of the instructor's college.